Extending Partial Representations of Circle Graphs: Algorithm

-\heading{Dealing with Non-trivial Splits.} So we have a non-trivial split between $A$ and $B$ which can be constructed in polynomial time~\cite{dalhaus}.
-We compute the equivalence relation $\sim$ and we want to find an ordering of its equivalence classes.
+We start by computing the equivalence relation $\sim$ which can be done in time $\O(n^2)$.
+Next, we want to find an ordering of its equivalence classes.
 For a class $\Phi$ of $\sim$, we define the \emph{extended class} $\Psi$ of $\sim$ as $\Phi \cup \short(\Phi)$.
-We can assume that each extended class has a vertex pre-drawn in the partial representation, otherwise any representation of it is good.
-So $\sim$ has $\ell$ equivalence classes, and all of them appear in $\tau'$.
+If some extended class has no vertex pre-drawn, we may choose an arbitrary representation and place it in an arbitrary order, so we can ignore such classes for the rest of Case I. Let $\sim$ have $\ell$ equivalence classes, all of them appearing in $\tau'$.

-Now, $\tau'$ is composed of $k$ \emph{maximal subwords}, each containing only symbols of one extended class $\Psi$.
-We denote these maximal subwords as $\tau'_1,\dots,\tau'_k$ according to their circular order in $\tau'$, so $\tau' = \tau'_1\cdots\tau'_k$.
+The circular word $\tau'$ is composed of $k$ \emph{maximal subwords} $\tau' = \tau'_1 \tau'_2 \cdots \tau'_k$ such that each $\tau'_i$ contains only symbols of one extended class $\Psi$.
 According to Proposition~\ref{prop:structure}, each extended class $\Psi$ corresponds to at most two different maximal subwords.
-Also, if two extended classes $\Psi$ and $\hat\Psi$ correspond to two different maximal subwords, then occurrences of these subwords in $\tau'$ alternate.
+Also, if two extended classes $\Psi$ and $\hat\Psi$ each correspond to two different maximal subwords, then occurrences of these subwords alternate in $\tau'$.
 Otherwise we reject the input.

-\heading{Case 1: An extended class corresponds to two maximal subwords.}\\ We denote this class by $\Psi_1$ and put this class as first in the ordering.
+\heading{Case I.1: An extended class corresponds to two maximal subwords.}\\ We denote this class by $\Psi_1$ and put this class as first in the ordering.
 By renumbering, we may assume that $\Psi_1$ corresponds to $\tau'_1$ and $\tau'_t$.
-Then one circular order of the classes can be determined as follows.
-We have $\Psi_1 < \Psi$ for any other class $\Psi$.
+Then one circular order of the classes can be determined by the following linear ordering $<$ starting with $\Psi_1$.
 Let $\Psi_i$ and $\Psi_j$ be two distinct classes.
 If $\Psi_i$ corresponds to $\tau'_a$ and $\Psi_j$ corresponds to $\tau'_b$ such that either $a < b < t$ or $t < a < b$, we put $\Psi_i < \Psi_j$.
 We obtain the ordering of the classes as any linear extension of $<$.
-One can observe that $<$ is acyclic, otherwise the maximal subwords would not alternate correctly.
+Since subwords of all extended classes with two subwords in $\tau'$ alternate, we get that $<$ is acyclic and a linear extension always exists.
+Figure~\ref{fig:caseI}(a) shows an example.